-Anti-inflammatory eating: reducing inflammation through your plate
+Anti-inflammatory diet: reducing inflammation through your plate

 Steps